ibm-cloud-docs/bare-metal/set-bare-metal-server-2.md

 {:new_window: target="_blank"}

-# Setting Up a Bare Metal Server
+# Setting up a bare metal server
 {: #bm-set-up}

 You can set up a Bare Metal Server as a dedicated server.